JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     ![](img/TheThingsNetwork/ttn-arduino-debug.png)

 10. In The Things Network dashboard, go to **Data**.
-You see uplink packets arriving:
+You see uplink packets arriving (the 63 occurs when you push and hold the button):

     ![](img/TheThingsNetwork/ttn-portal-raw-messages.png)